-There’s no need to head to Biarritz or Bali – the UK coastline has plenty of great waves and our surfing expert knows exactly where to catch them.
+There’s no need to head to Biarritz or Bali – the UK coastline has plenty of great surfing waves.

 Portrush, County Antrim